Services we offer

 Whether it’s in your own yard, the local playground or in the bush, giving kids the time and space to play outside lets them connect with nature while developing strength, coordination and balance – among a whole range of other benefits.

 Get involved in the various ‘citizen science’ projects run by UniSA’s Discovery Circle, where you can get up close with nature, have fun and contribute to science at the same time.
 City of Marion is a Discovery Circle partner.

-Learn how you can get involved by visiting the Discovery Circle’s website.
+Learn how you can get involved by visiting the Discovery Circle website (see related links).

 Make a difference that not only lasts but continues to grow with time.
 There are plenty of conservation groups seeking new members, who are working to protect and restore the precious wild places we have left.

 Learn about the different conservation groups in the City of Marion.